 With TAA up for reauthorization in 1982, the Reagan Administration agreed to extend it for only two years in exchange for cuts in benefits and an overall reduction of \$2.6 billion in the program's budget.
-103 When the time for reauthorization rolled around in 1983, the Reagan Administration proposed simply eliminating the program.
-104 Instead, Congress extended the program until 1985, while cutting benefits and funding once again.
-105 In 1985, TAA lapsed completely for a period of three months before being reauthorized through the end of the 1991 fiscal year.
-106 This reprieve, too, came with cuts; it eliminated loans, loan guarantees, and other financial benefits for firms suffering from import competition.
-107 This reluctance to support TAA came, not surprisingly, during a period of time in which the Reagan Administration had few international trade priorities.
+One with the time for reauthorization rolled around in 1983, the Reagan Administration proposed simply eliminating the program.
+Head, Congress extended the program until 1985, while cutting benefits and funding once again.
+On 1985, TAA lapsed completely for a period of three months before being reauthorized through the end of the 1991 fiscal year.
+This reprieve, too, came with cuts; it eliminated loans, loan guarantees, and other financial benefits for firms suffering from import competition.
+This reluctance to support TAA came, not surprisingly, during a period of time in which the Reagan Administration had few international trade priorities.
 With no leverage, TAA proponents were unable to prevent cuts to adjustment assistance.